aristanetworks/anta/docs/cli/debug.md

 }
 ```

-## Get the result of an EOS command using templates
+## Executing an EOS command using templates

-The `run-template` entrypoint allows the user to provide an [`f-string`](https://realpython.com/python-f-strings/#f-strings-a-new-and-improved-way-to-format-strings-in-python) templated command followed by a list of arguments (key followed by a value) to build a dictionary used as template parameters:
+The `run-template` entrypoint allows the user to provide an [`f-string`](https://realpython.com/python-f-strings/#f-strings-a-new-and-improved-way-to-format-strings-in-python) templated command.
+It is followed by a list of arguments (key-value pairs) that build a dictionary used as template parameters.

+### Command overview

 ```bash
 $ anta debug run-template --help